 Troubleshooting a Coleman Forced-Hot-Air Furnace Limit Switch

-On the other hand, if you wake up in a blizzard and find yourself without heat as I did this morning, there are a few things that you might want to try before you give up and call for repair.
+If you wake up in a blizzard and find yourself without heat (as I did this morning), there are a few things that you might want to try before you give up and call for repair.

 Even if you can't fix the problem yourself, you may be able to determine at least some information about what is causing the malfunction, and that information can sometimes be very useful to the people who will ultimately come to fix it.